~ No Limits adopts live chat software to connect with the connected generation ~

 For No Limits, the addition of live chat software has created a casual entry point between young people and advisors.
 The incognito, online nature of chat creates an inviting stepping stone between that initial contact and more in-depth support.

 “So far, we’ve taken web chats for a broad range of issues, including housing, emotional support, school difficulties and bullying,” comments Jess.
-“It can be scary to ask for help no matter what age you are, and live chat helps reduce the pressure of reaching out.
-Young people can feel safe behind their screens while starting the journey to support.
+“It can be scary to ask for help no matter what age you are.
+Live chat helps reduce the pressure of reaching out.
+With chat, young people can feel safe behind their screens while starting the journey to support.

 “As an example, one chat user contacted us to enquire about counselling.
 We talked the young person through the process, and gave them advice inside the chat session.
 That relaxed route saw the young person coming in to our Advice Centre for one-to-one help – with web chat having opened the door.”